angular/angular/DEVELOPER.md

 $ ./scripts/publish/publish-build-artifacts.sh [github username]
 ```

-Above script will publish the build snapshot to a branch with the same name as your current branch,
+The command above will publish the build snapshot to a branch with the same name as your current branch.
+If this branch doesn't exist, the script will create it.
-or create it if it doesn't exist.